Commercial Mortgages

 The size of the loan in likely to be up to 75% of the property value.

-In order to be accepted the lender will want to make sure you can afford the mortgage.
-They may need filed accounts.
-You may also be looked at more favourably if you have had previous experience i.e. owning or running a commercial property in the past.
-Or a business plan/projected income for new projects.
+In order to be accepted the lender will want to make sure you can afford the mortgage and may need filed accounts.
+You may also be looked at more favourably if you have had previous experience i.e. owning or running a commercial property, or if you have a business plan/projected income for new projects.
 Lenders may also need a personal guarantee or debenture.

 Yes.